leafeye-com/AI_denoise/README.md

     pip install py3exiv2 tqdm ai-edge-litert
     ```

+    On non-Pi devices there probably won't be a `python3-rawpy` apt package, so you will have to omit that
+    and add `rawpy` to the pip install list instead.

 ## Quick Start Tutorial

 Once you've completed the installation, let's quickly try the tools out to see what they do.